 7. Do states have moral authority over their citizens?

-My degree of confidence: Very confident.
-This position seems to be extremely unpopular, but those who disagree generally seem to me to assume such authority rather than to argue for it.
-It is one thing to say that it is good for states to have some measure of power over their citizens, but another thing entirely to say that states have actual moral authority even over those who do not recognize this good.
+How confident am I?
+Very confident.
+This position seems to be extremely unpopular, but those who reject it generally seem to me to assume such authority rather than to argue for it.
+It is one thing to say that it is beneficial for states to have some measure of power over their citizens, but another thing entirely to say that this gives states actual moral authority over anyone who has not voluntarily agreed to it.